 More information about Honduras is available on the Honduras Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Honduras has traditionally been an ally of the United States.
-Following Honduras' June 2009 coup and U.S. recognition of the November 2009 presidential election, U.S. policy has sought to consolidate democracy, protect human rights, and promote the rule of law.
-U.S. Government programs are aimed at promoting a healthy and more open economy capable of sustainable growth, improving the climate for business and investment and protecting U.S. citizen and corporate rights, and promoting the well-being of the Honduran people.
-The United States also works with Honduras to meet transnational challenges--including the fight against terrorism, narcotics trafficking, money laundering, illegal migration, and trafficking in persons--and encourages and supports Honduran efforts to protect the environment.
+Our policy in Honduras is focused on strengthening democratic governance, including the promotion of human rights and the rule of law, enhancing economic prosperity, and improving the long-term security situation in the country.
+U.S. Government programs are aimed at promoting a healthy and more open economy capable of sustainable growth, improving the climate for business and investment, protecting U.S. citizen and corporate rights, and promoting the well-being and security of the Honduran people.
+The United States works with Honduras to meet transnational challenges--including the fight against terrorism, narcotics trafficking, money laundering, illegal migration, and trafficking in persons--and encourages and supports Honduran efforts to protect the environment.
 The goals of strengthening democracy and promoting viable economic growth are especially important given the geographical proximity of Honduras to the United States.
 An estimated 1 million Hondurans reside in the United States, 600,000 of whom are believed to be undocumented; consequently, immigration issues are an important item on the bilateral agenda.
-An average of 80,000 to 110,000 U.S. citizens visit Honduras annually, and about 15,000 Americans reside there.
+An average of 800,000 U.S. citizens visit Honduras annually, including those who visit the island of Roatan on cruises, and about 22,000 Americans reside there.

 U.S. Assistance to Honduras

 Honduras, one of Latin America's poorest nations, strives to improve its economic and democratic development with U.S. assistance.
 The United States has historically been the largest bilateral donor to Honduras.
-U.S. Agency for International Development (USAID) programs include education, health, economic policy, microenterprise, environmental conservation, food security, municipal development, and justice sector reform.
+U.S. Agency for International Development (USAID) programs target a variety of issues including education, health, economic policy, microenterprise, environmental conservation, food security, municipal development, and justice sector reform.

 The United States maintains a small presence at a Honduran military base.
 U.S. forces conduct and provide logistics support for a variety of bilateral and multilateral exercises--medical, engineering, peacekeeping, counternarcotics, and disaster relief--for the benefit of the Honduran people and their Central American neighbors.
 Through the Central America Regional Security Initiative, the United States supports the Government of Honduras by assisting law enforcement entities in disrupting criminal networks; building investigative, prosecutorial, and judicial capacity; and implementing violence prevention programs for vulnerable communities.

-In June 2005, Honduras became the first country in the hemisphere to sign a Millennium Challenge Account (MCA) Compact with the U.S. Government.
+In June 2005, Honduras became the first country in the hemisphere to sign a Millennium Challenge Corporation (MCC) Compact with the U.S. Government.
 Under the Compact, the U.S. Millennium Challenge Corporation invested $205 million over 5 years to help Honduras improve its road infrastructure, diversify its agriculture, and transport its products to market.
+In 2013, Honduras received a $15.6 million MCC Threshold Agreement to support Honduran efforts to improve public financial management and create more effective and transparent public-private partnerships.

 Bilateral Economic Relations